tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ## Path Placement over Slice-Flow Aggregate Topology {#PathPlacement}

-Depending on the underlying network technology, a Controller may plan the paths that the traffic flows will take through the network in order to best deliver the SLOs for the different services in the Slice-Flow Aggregate.
-The Controller performs the path placement function on the Policy Filter Topology selected to support the Slice-Flow Aggregate.
+Depending on the underlying network technology, the paths are selected in the network in order to best deliver the SLOs for the different services carried by the Slice-Flow Aggregate.
+The path placement function (carried on ingress node or by a controller) is performed on the Policy Filtered Topology that is selected to support the Slice-Flow Aggregate.

 Note that this step may indicate the need to increase the capacity of the underlying Policy Filter Topology or to create a new Policy Filter Topology.

 ## NRP Policy Installation

 A Controller function programs the physical network with policies for handling the traffic flows belonging to the Slice-Flow Aggregate.
-These policies instruct network routers how to handle traffic for a specific Slice-Flow Aggregate: the routers correlate markers present in the packets that belong to the Slice-Flow Aggregate.
+These policies instruct underlying routers how to handle traffic for a specific Slice-Flow Aggregate: the routers correlate markers present in the packets that belong to the Slice-Flow Aggregate.
 The way in which the NRP Policy is installed in the routers and the way that the traffic is marked is